More Information About Heart of the City Neighborhoods, Inc.

 Why We Exist

-Heart of the City Neighborhoods, Inc. (HOCN) is a 501(c)(3) not-for-profit Community Development Corporation that exists to create, facilitate and support housing and neighborhood development in the Lower West Side.
+Heart of the City Neighborhoods, Inc. (HOCN) is a 501(c)(3) not-for-profit Community Development Corporation that exists to create, facilitate and support housing and neighborhood development in Buffalo’s core communities.

-This is accomplished by creating programs to improve the quality of residential housing, and by developing sustainable projects to improve the Lower West Side.
-We have been around since 1998 and have been designated a Neighborhood Preservation Company for the 14201 and 14202 zip codes.
+This is accomplished by creating programs to improve the quality of residential housing, and by developing sustainable projects to improve Buffalo’s core communities.
+We have been around since 1998 and have been designated a Neighborhood Preservation Company for the core communities in Buffalo, including the Lower West Side, West Side, Upper West Side, Allentown, Pratt-Willert, Central, MLK Park, Fruit Belt, Elmwood Bryant, and parts of Masten Park, Genesee-Moselle, and Broadway Fillmore communities.

 - Accessibility to quality, affordable housing